pjf/fanfic/pjf-katecom/01-uncloak.md

 The bridge crew heaved a sigh of relief, and worked hurriedly at their stations.
 After a moment, a blue-green planet hung suspended on the view-screen.

-"Earth," said Kirk, "21st Earth...
+"Earth," said Kirk, "21st century Earth...
 Have we arrived in time?"

 "I'm calculating the exact date from planetary positions now," said Sulu, "but I fear..."